Net neutrality law to take effect in California after judge deals blow to telecom industry

-California enacted its open-Internet law in September 2018, months after the U.S. government under then-President Donald Trump eliminated national net neutrality protections.
-Golden State lawmakers said at the time that they had no choice but to adopt their own approach to prevent Internet providers from blocking or slowing down Web traffic, or charging for faster delivery of some content or services.
+California enacted its open-Internet law in September 2018, months after the U.S. government under President Donald Trump eliminated national net neutrality protections.
+Golden State lawmakers said at the time that they had no choice but to adopt their own approach to prevent Internet providers from blocking or slowing down Web traffic or charging for faster delivery of some content or services.

-But California’s digital protections spawned immediate legal blowback: The Trump-era Justice Department sued to block them mere hours after they became law.
+But California’s digital protections spawned immediate legal blowback: The Trump-era Justice Department sued to block them hours after they became law.
 AT&T, Comcast, Verizon and other telecom companies, acting through their major lobbying groups, soon filed a lawsuit of their own.
 The carriers argued that the federal government specifically had preempted the states from adopting local net neutrality laws, which they said rendered California’s rules “a classic example of unconstitutional state regulation.”

 The case remained in legal limbo for years, until the 2020 presidential election, which saw Democrats who support net neutrality, led by President Biden, take control of the White House and Congress.
 In one of the new administration’s first actions, the Justice Department earlier this month announced it would withdraw its case, injecting new hope into open-Internet advocates’ cause.
 On Tuesday, a federal judge in California’s Eastern District sided with the state in a ruling that net neutrality supporters saw as a major win.